tonywong94/maskmoment/README.md

         but you don't have a gain cube - requires rms_fits and gain_fits unset.
         Default: False
     output_peak : boolean, optional
-        Output the peak brightness and effective line width (mom0/peak) in addition to the moment maps.
-The line width is normalized to match mom-2 for a pure Gaussian profile.
+        Output the peak brightness, velocity at peak brightness, and effective line width (mom0/peak) in addition to the moment maps.
+The peak brightness has no mask applied, the other two are derived from the masked cube.
+The effective line width is normalized to match mom-2 for a pure Gaussian profile.
         Default: False
     output_snr_cube : boolean, optional
         Output the cube in SNR units in addition to the moment maps.